A timbale is a moulded French dish made of a starch such as rice or pasta, or a ground meat.

 The actual manifestation of it can be several things.

 It can be a round mould with high, straight sides, usually goffered (“crimped, wavy”) that is lined with a pie crust.
 For some recipes, you bake the pie crust blind, then fill it.
 For other recipes, you put the filling in the unbaked pie crust, then bake.
 It is not turned out of the mould to serve; the timbale is served in the mould.

-It can be made with a crust that is brioche cooked in a Charlotte mould, as it is for Timbale Brillat-Savarin.
+It can be made with a crust that consists of brioche cooked in a Charlotte mould, as it is for Timbale Brillat-Savarin.

 Or, it can be an unbaked, cold dish, for which cooked items are pressed in a mould to shape them, chilled, then turned out to serve (as in Vegetable Timbales.)

 Cold ones can be made of cooked rice, macaroni, forcemeat, etc.